josephmisiti/josephmisiti.github.io/_posts/2015-10-01-a-huge-list-of-machine-learning-repositories.markdown

 [xmltodict](https://github.com/wavelets/xmltodict) - Python module that makes working with XML feel like you are working with JSON

-[YapDatabase](https://github.com/wavelets/YapDatabase) - YapDatabase is an extensible database for iOS & Mac.

 [zipline](https://github.com/wavelets/zipline) - Zipline, a Pythonic Algorithmic Trading Library